Browser-based Android integration tutorial

 What do we need to do?

-- compose a URL for the Ramp widget with parameters of your choice
+- compose a URL for the Ramp Network widget with parameters of your choice

 - create an intent and send it to the system to handle it